brainflow-dev/brainflow/docs/UserAPI.rst

 BrainFlowException class
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Exception which is raised if wrong exit code was returned from low level API
+Exception which is raised if wrong exit code was returned from low level API.

 .. doxygenclass:: BrainFlowException
    :members: